Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

-At the temperature explored by the system created at RHIC and LHC the energy scale of the processes, $Q^2=(2\pi \, T)^2$, is of the order of $\sim 4-6 \,\rm GeV^2$ therefore the perturbative estimate of the strong coupling is $\alpha_s \sim 0.7-0.8$.
-Nonetheless the pQCD scheme with renormalized fermionic and bosonic lines should provide a useful guideline for the estimate of the pertinent cross section, keeping in mind that it can be expected that the real cross section could be even larger than the estimated ones.
-This is known to be the case for the elastic scattering processes.
-However this can only increase the magnitude of the effect that we discuss here.
-Furthermore the evaluated cross sections are already large enough that their variations within a factor of two only marginally affects the final quark to gluon ratio, in fact the system gets anyway quite close to equilibrium.
+We have employed a running coupling $\alpha_s(Q)$ according to first order expansion and the energy scale given by $Q^2=(\pi \, T)^2$.
+The pQCD scheme with renormalized fermionic and bosonic lines should provide a useful guideline for the estimate of the pertinent cross section, keeping in mind that it can be expected that the real cross section could be even larger than the estimated ones, as for the elastic scattering processes.
+However we will see that the evaluated cross sections are already large enough that variations within a factor of two only marginally affects the final quark to gluon ratio, in fact the system gets anyway quite close to equilibrium.

-The thermodynamical self-consistency of the QPM requires a self-consitency between the Bag constant and the effective mass of the quasiparticles \cite{Plumari:2011mk} which leads to a gap-like equation coupled to Eq.(\ref{BV-equation}):
+The thermodynamical self-consistency of the QPM requires a self-consistency between the Bag constant and the effective mass of the quasiparticles \cite{Plumari:2011mk} which leads to a gap-like equation coupled to Eq.(\ref{BV-equation}):

 with $i=q,\overline q,g$.
 Eq.(\ref{gap-equation}) allows to evaluate locally the mass in Eq.(\ref{BV-equation}) also in non-equilibrium conditions guaranteeing the conservation of the energy-momentum tensor of the fluid.
 For the numerical solutions of Eqs.(\ref{BV-equation}) and (\ref{gap-equation}) we use a three dimensional lattice that discretizes the space and the standard test particle methods that samples the distribution function $f(x,p)$ by means of an ensemble of points in the phase-space, for more details see Ref. \cite{Plumari:2010}.